vuejs-es/vuejs.org/src/v2/guide/migration.md

 <p v-for="item in items" v-bind:ref="'item' + item.id"></p>
 ```

 Previously, `v-el`/`v-ref` combined with `v-for` would produce an array of elements/components, because there was no way to give each item a unique name.
-You can still achieve this behavior by given each item the same `ref`:
+You can still achieve this behavior by giving each item the same `ref`:

 ``` html
 <p v-for="item in items" ref="items"></p>